youandmedigital/craft-breadcrumb/README.md

 # Breadcrumb plugin for Craft CMS 3.1

-Generate a simple breadcrumb based on the segments in your URL
+Generate a simple breadcrumb based on your URL segments.

 ## Requirements